The Marine Seismology and Geoacoustics Group

 Example 3 - Tapered String - density (weight) decreasing

-This movie shows a wave on a string that gets lighter towards the right.
+This video shows a wave on a string that gets lighter towards the right.
+(Young's modulus is constant.)
 How does the wavelength and amplitude change as the wave moves from the heavy to the light end?
 How is this like a whip?
 How is this like a tsunami?

 Example 4 - Tapered String - density (weight) increasing

-This movie shows a wave on a string that gets heavier towards the right.
+This video shows a wave on a string that gets heavier towards the right.
+(Young's modulus is constant.)
 How does the wavelength and amplitude change as the wave moves from the heavy to the light end?

 Example 5 - Two Strings - density (weight) increasing

-This movie shows a wave on two strings, one light and one heavy.
+This video shows a wave on two strings, one light and one heavy.
+(Young's modulus is chosen to keep the impedance constant.)
 The wave starts on a light string.
 What happens when the wave hits the intersection of the two strings?
 How does the wave on the light string differ from the wave on the heavy string?

 Example 6 - Two Strings - density (weight) decreasing

 This movie shows a wave on two strings, one heavy and one light.
+(Young's modulus is chosen to keep the impedance constant.)
 The wave starts on a heavy string.
 What happens when the wave hits the intersection of the two strings?
 How does the wave on the heavy string differ from the wave on the light string?

 This page was updated by Tom Bolmer on